 On Facebook you need to be very careful how you go about running competitions and promotions.
 There are detailed terms and conditions to which you must adhere - or face the wrath of the Facebook powers that be.

-Up until August 2013, Facebook did not allow any promotions using Facebook functionality in any shape or form and you were required to use third party apps.
-However, Facebook then relaxed their very strict promotion rules, mainly because nobody was adhering to them!
+Up until August 2013, Facebook did not allow any promotions using Facebook functionality, and you were required to use third party apps.
+However, Facebook has now relaxed their very strict promotion rules - mainly because nobody was adhering to them!

-What are the rules?
+What are the rules for Facebook competitions?

 You can review the detailed rules on Facebook.
 In short, they are: